cloghin-icomera/icomera_libraries/src/components/layout/DataTable/README.md

 **columns**

 A description of the data.
 The order controls the column order.
+    'align' indicates how the cells in the column are aligned.
     'field' indicates which property in the data objects to associate the column with and is required.
-    'header' indicates what to display in the column header and can be either a string or a React element.
+    'header' indicates what to display in the column header.
+    'render' allows for custom rendering of body cells.
+Use 'render' for custom formatting for things like date or to display React components. 'render' can be called with a 'row' argument that will make the row data available to the function.
+    When using 'render' sorting will be disabled on the column unless the 'sort' property is specified.
     'primary' indicates that this property should be used as the unique identifier.
 If 'primary' is not used for any column, and 'primaryKey' isn't specified either, then the first column will be used.
-    'render' allows for custom rendering of body cells.
-Use 'render' for custom formatting for things like currency and date or to display React components. 'render' can be called with a 'row' argument that will make the row data available to the function.
-When using 'render' sorting will be disabled on the column unless 'sortOn' is defined.
-    'align' indicates how the cells in the column are aligned.

 ```
 [{
   align:
+    start (default)
     center
-    left (default)
-    right,
+    end,
+  field: string (required),
   header:
-    string
-    node,
-  field: string (required),
+    string,
   render: function,
   primary: boolean,
   search: boolean,
-  sortable: boolean,
-  sortOn: string
+  sort:
+    boolean
+    function
 }]
 ```